AED: An black-box NLP classifier model attacker: Related works

-Mnih et al \cite{mnih_recurrent_nodate} proposed an algorithm with attention mechanism for the image classification in 2014.
-Instead of processing an entire image or even bounding box at once, at each step, the model selects the next location to attend to based on past information and the demands of the task. while it can reduce time complexity, and their result indicate that it can achieve remarkable results in image classification tasks.
-Bahdanau et al \cite{bahdanau_neural_2016} utilized the attention mechanism to the Neural Network Machine Translation (NMT) domain for the initial attempt.
-Their model can find a best position where the most information is concentrated.
-Then, the model predicts the target word based on the context vector associated with these source positions and all the previous generated target words.
-Their study solve the word alignment problems and improves the translation quality of encoder–decoder model.and those approach is known as the global attention \cite{luong_effective_2015}.
-In Bahdanau et al\cite{bahdanau_neural_2016} work, a Bidirectional LSTM encoder is used to gain a hidden state $(h_1, h_2 \dots h_t)$ from input sequence, while to the decoder of hidden state can be represent as $(\overline{h_1}, \overline{h_2} \dots \overline{h_j})$.
-At each time step $t$, a alignment weight vector can be calculate based on source states $h_s$ and target states $\overline{h_t}$:
+In neural networks, attention is a technique that mimics cognitive attention.
+The attention method was devised based on the human ability to quickly filter out valuable information with limited resources~\cite{ungerleider_mechanisms_2000}.
+For instance, instead of capturing all the senses, humans are likely to pay attention to some eye-catching parts only; by this means, with limited brain processing resources circumstances, humans still able to quickly select high-value information from massive noise.
+This strategy significantly improves the human being perceptual external information procession's efficiency and accuracy.

-the context vector: However, the computational cost of global attention mechanism is relatively large, while the length of the source text will decrease, increasing the overall performance of the attention model.
+Taking the advantage mentioned above, we see many researchers using the attention mechanism as an efficient resource allocation algorithm in their work.
+Mnih et al.~\cite{mnih_recurrent_nodate} proposed an algorithm with an attention mechanism for image classification in 2014.
+While in their method, the model selects the input bounding box based on the past information and task demands rather than inputting the entire image.
+While it can reduce time complexity, their result indicates that it can achieve remarkable results in image classification tasks.
+Bahdanau et al.~\cite{bahdanau_neural_2016} utilized the attention mechanism to the Neural Network Machine Translation (NMT) domain for the initial attempt.
+Their model can find the best position where the most information is concentrated.
+Then, the model predicts the target word based on the context vector associated with these source positions and all the previously generated target words.
+Fukui et al.~\cite{Fukui_2019_CVPR} proposed an Attention Branch Network (ABN), which extends a response-based visual explanation model by introducing a branch structure with an attention mechanism.
+Their research indicates that ABN outperforms baseline models on image recognition tasks, and an attention map is given for visual explanation.
+Specifically, in the natural language processing domain, the attention mechanism has become an effective method to capture more informative information in the sequential corpus, while the text can be considered a product of mutual interaction between all sentences.~\cite{8908707}